 Key management personnel include key management of the Group and members of the Board of Directors and receive only short-term employment benefits.
-For the years ended 31 December 2019 and 2018, total key management personnel received as compensation USD 9 million and USD 10 million, respectively.
+For the years ended 31 December 2020 and 2019, total key management personnel compensation included in general and administrative expenses amounted to USD 8 million and USD 9 million, respectively, including social taxes.

-27. RISK MANAGEMENT ACTIVITIES
+28. RISK MANAGEMENT ACTIVITIES